oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 ## Quick prototyping with Oracle NoSQL Database

 If you are looking for quick prototyping, we recommend downloading the following [script in GitHub](https://github.com/oracle/nosql-examples/tree/master/cluster_setup).
-This script lets a user set up a small cluster (1-10 machines) quickly, for use in proof-of-concepts, small on premise installations, and cluster installations on Public Clouds (OCI, AWS, Azure).
+This script lets a user set up a small cluster (1-10 machines) quickly, for use in proof-of-concepts, small on-premises installations, and cluster installations on Public Clouds (OCI, AWS, Azure).
 It's easy to BYOL to the cloud environment of your choosing.

 The `cluster_setup.sh` script is:
 1. fast and simple.
 It sets up a topology with only one zone and if needed, arbiters
 2. great for prototyping/proof-of-concepts
 3. a canned script, so you do not get a sense for all the steps involved
-4. requires coding knowlege to customize
+4. requires coding knowledge to customize

 Read this [whitepaper](https://www.oracle.com/docs/tech/database/oracle-nosql-cluster-setup-oci.pdf) which explains how to install Oracle NoSQL Database on the Oracle Cloud Infrastructure (OCI) using this script.